SchoemanClaudia/1up-growkits/README.md

 - `templates/`

 ##### (9) Prepare for Heroku Deployment
-Create a `Procfile` in the root of your project and add:
+Create a `Procfile` in the root of your project & add:

 ```
 web: gunicorn growkits.wsgi